Limmen/csle/README.md

-# `pycr`: The Python Cyber Range for Self-Learning Cyber Security Systems
+# `pycr`: A PYthon Cyber Range for reinforcement learning agents.
+## A research platform to develop self-learning systems for cyber security

 `pycr` is a platform for evaluating and developing reinforcement learning agents for on control problems in cyber security.
 It can be considered as a cyber range